istio/istio.io/content/en/blog/2021/aeraki/index.md

 {{< image link="./metaprotocol-proxy-codec.png" caption="Writing an Envoy Filter Before and After MetProtocol" >}}

-There’re two important data structures in MetaProtocol Proxy: Metadata and Mutation.
+There are two important data structures in MetaProtocol Proxy: Metadata and Mutation.
 Metadata is used for routing, and Mutation is used for header manipulation.

 At the request path, the decoder(the decode method of the codec implementation) populates the Metadata data structure with key-value pairs parsed from the request, then the Metadata will be passed to the MetaProtocol Router.
 The Router selects an appropriate upstream cluster after matching the route configuration it receives from Aeraki via RDS and the Metadata.